Install an Alpine Desktop VM

 Adding the community repo

-If you need things like the Qemu-Guest-Agent or sudo, you need to activate the community repo.
+If you need things like the QEMU-Guest-Agent or sudo, you need to activate the community repo.
 Edit the file /etc/apk/repositories and remove the # in front of the …/community lines.
+Install it by:

 Setup X-window